-- (a) The maximum height of a dwelling house shall not exceed two (2) storeys, 'storey' being as defined in Section C1.5. - (b) Notwithstanding subclause (a) above, within a Heritage Conservation Area, the maximum height of a dwelling house shall not exceed one (1) storey with additional rooms permissible within the roof spaces of buildings, provided the inclusion of such additional rooms does not result in a roof form that is incompatible with the desired streetscape character. - (c) The roof pitch shall reflect the dominant roof forms of the existing streetscape. - (d) On steeper sloping sites, applicants shall consider the stepping of buildings, or the provision of underfloor garages and non-habitable rooms, in order to reduce the overall height and bulk of development.
+- (a) The maximum height of a dwelling house shall not exceed shall not exceed one (1) storey with additional rooms permissible within the roof spaces of buildings, provided the inclusion of such additional rooms does not result in a roof form that is incompatible with the desired streetscape character. - (b) The roof pitch shall reflect the dominant roof forms of the existing streetscape. - (c) On steeper sloping sites, applicants shall consider the stepping of buildings, or the provision of underfloor garages and non-habitable rooms, in order to reduce the overall height and bulk of development.